Smallwood State Park2750 Sweden Point RoadMarbury MD 20658

 Hiking -- The trails at Smallwood meander through the hardwood forest, passing many natural and historical points of interest.
 The entire trail system is approximately 2 miles in length with several marked exit points if the walk becomes too strenuous.

 Historic Area -- Smallwood's Retreat House, a restored 18th century tidewater plantation and a 19th century tobacco barn are open on the first and third Sundays, May through September, from 1 to 5 p.m.
 Tours can be arranged with a minimum of 2 week's notice.
-A special Colonial Christmas open house is held on the second Sunday in December and features the house decorated with fruits and greens as it would have been in Colonial times.
+A special Colonial Christmas open house is held in December and features the house decorated with fruits and greens as it would have been in Colonial times.
 Please call 301-743-7613 for details.Historic weapons safety guidelines for interpretive demonstration purposes as authorized by the Maryland Park Service.

 Camping -- Fifteen family campsites with electric hook-ups are available under the canopy of a hardwood forest.
 Four camper cabins sleep four and two cabins sleep six and have heat and air conditioning.
 Cabins #17 and #18 overlook Mattawoman Creek.
 Cabins #16 and #19 are close to the creek, but do not have a water view.
 Cabins #20 and #21 are located as you first enter the campground area.
 A picnic table, lantern post and fire ring are provided on each site.
 Bath house facilities with hot showers are also provided.
 See the Park's Camping Regulations.